 PURPOSE BEFORE PRODUCT

 An altered attitude among members of our society is changing the way we shop, with younger generations proving to be increasingly aware of social and ethical issues.
-Subsequently, consumers are increasingly supporting brands and retailers whose social and ethical views and beliefs are aligned with their own, whether this be a pledge to saving the environment, their stance on animal-cruelty, or raising awareness of the inequalities that minority groups often face.
-Thus, it could be argued that brands and retailers solely displaying product in their windows are missing an opportunity to reach out to consumers in a meaningful way.
+Subsequently, consumers are increasingly supporting brands and retailers whose social and ethical views and beliefs are aligned with their own, whether this be a pledge to saving the environment, their stance on animal cruelty, or raising awareness of the inequalities that minority groups often face.
+Thus, it could be argued that brands and retailers solely displaying products in their windows are missing an opportunity to reach out to consumers in a meaningful way.

 A brand with a heart and a mission to help improve lives through business, TOMS is famed for its ‘One for One’ statement and has become revered for its dedication to providing those in need across the world with shoes and eyecare.
-Instead of displaying product in the window of its London store on Carnaby Street, TOMS appeals to shoppers who sympathise with its mission by displaying a eye-testing chart to symbolise the ‘One for One’ scheme that it exercises for eyewear: for every pair of glasses bought from TOMS, a child in need is given crucial eyecare to improve their sight.
+Instead of displaying products in the window of its London store on Carnaby Street, TOMS appeals to shoppers who sympathise with its mission by displaying an eye-testing chart to symbolise the ‘One for One’ scheme that it exercises for eyewear: for every pair of glasses bought from TOMS, a child in need is given crucial eyecare to improve their sight.
 The window space acts as a platform for this cause, vocalising its mission and ethos and allowing the brand’s voice to make its mark prior to the product range.

 Window displays are an effective way of promoting this directive, welcoming consumers into the store to be part of the brand or retailer’s tribe.

-Vans is a great example of a brand that has achieved a loyal customer base and army of brand ambassadors through staying true to its identity and using the window space of its three London stores to promote this directive.
-Its ‘This is the Era’ window concept is inspired by the relaxed and irreverent spirit of the brand, using an eclectic mix of large and small graphic imagery, alongside brand messages, signatures and iconography.
+Vans is a great example of a brand that has achieved a loyal customer base and army of brand ambassadors by staying true to its identity and using the window space of its three London stores to promote this directive.
+It’s ‘This is the Era’ window concept is inspired by the relaxed and irreverent spirit of the brand, using an eclectic mix of large and small graphic imagery, alongside brand messages, signatures and iconography.
 Picket signboards crafted out of inexpensive materials reflect the honesty and authenticity of the brand, connecting it to its deeply embedded roots in the art, music and street culture scene.

 3.0 Experience.
 Engagement.
 Immersion.